 Alexander Ugay: Topology of Image

 Aspan Gallery presents Alexander Ugay's first solo show Topology of Image.
-The exhibition will feature a selection of Ugay's photographic and video works, as well as the artist's novation - a series of optical objects "Obscurations".
-According to the artist, an Obscuration “as an image, an object, and as a situation in space, is simultaneously a photographic and a spatial object.
+The exhibition will feature a selection of Ugay's photographic and video works, as well as the artist's novation, a series of optical objects, "Obscurations".
+The artist defines an Obscuration “as an image, an object, and as a situation in space, is simultaneously a photographic and a spatial object.
 It can be a form of documentation of places of memory, or a new way of working with archive and memory.”

-To accompany the exhibition, Aspan Gallery will produce a catalogue featuring essays by the curator and researcher at the Academy of Media Arts Cologne Mi You and the independent art critic and curator Yulia Sorokina.
-Both authors will also be speaking at a panel discussion hosted by Aspan Gallery on Saturday 3 March.
+To accompany the exhibition, Aspan Gallery will produce a catalogue featuring essays by the curator and researcher at the Academy of Media Arts Cologne, Mi You, and independent art critic and curator, Yulia Sorokina.
+Both authors will also be speaking at a panel discussion hosted by Aspan Gallery on Saturday, March 3.

 The show Topology of Image will be held at EXPO Villa, Villa Boutiques & Restaurants (Al-Farabi 140 A) from 1 March to 8 April 2018.